diffplug/spotless/plugin-maven/README.md

 output = prefixDelimiterReplace(input, 'https://{{org}}.github.io/{{name}}/javadoc/spotless-plugin-maven/', '/', versionLast)
 -->

-Spotless is a general-purpose formatting plugin.
+Spotless is a general-purpose formatting plugin used by [4,000 projects on GitHub (August 2020)](https://github.com/search?l=gradle&q=spotless&type=Code).
 It is completely à la carte, but also includes powerful "batteries-included" if you opt-in.
 Plugin requires a version of Maven higher or equal to 3.1.0.

 To people who use your build, it looks like this: